pycontribs/pyrax/docs/cloud_loadbalancers.md

 While you can set an existing `Node` to any of these three conditions, you can only create new nodes in either 'ENABLED' or 'DISABLED' condition.

 A `Node` is logically linked to the server it represents by the IP address.
-Since the servers and load balancer are all being created in the same datacenter, we can use the private IP address of the server.
+Since the servers and load balancer are all being created in the same datacenter, you can use the private IP address of the server.

     # Get the private network IPs for the servers
     server1_ip = server1.networks["private"][0]